Title: Along Came A Spyder

 While her parents were away on a mission, she spots her classmate, Tina in a dark corner at a coffee shop, talking to a former actress known for luring and trapping girls into illegal activities.
 She discreetly trails Tina to a government office that turns out to be the headquarters of the most elite teen girl spy organisation in the world, The Spyders!

 Samira really wants to join The Spyders to prove to her parents that she is qualified and perfectly capable of becoming a spy.
 Except, she can’t.
-Her mother, who happens to be friends with the Colonel in charge of The Spyders, has given explicit instructions to him not to recruit Samira into his spy organisation under any circumstances.
+Her mother, who happens to be friends with the Colonel in charge of The Spyders, has given explicit instructions to him to not recruit Samira into his spy organisation under any circumstances.

 The story becomes even more interesting after she somehow manages to become an agent in The Spyders.
 Telling you more about what happens next would kill the suspense, so I won’t revel anything further.

 The plot is really gripping, which is what I liked most about the book.
 It will keep you engrossed till the very end.
-It is fast paced like a live action spy thriller, because the second you start reading it, you can’t put it down, at least I couldn’t!
+It’s fast paced like a live action spy thriller, because the second you start reading it, you can’t put it down, at least I couldn’t!
 Overall it’s jam-packed with twists and turns, crazy spy gadgets, intriguing mysteries and lots of humor.

 I think the author, Apeksha Rao gets what kind of stories teens like.
 The language is easy to understand especially if you’re into the spy thriller genre.
 There is a passing reference of prostitution and a couple of swear words which is why this book is more appropriate for 14 years+.